willyrgf/agora/information_network/research_alternatives.md

     - The more decentralized and trustless the system, the more you tend to pay in:
       - Developer complexity (subgraphs, ComposeDB schemas, node ops)
       - Operational overhead (pinning, retrievability strategies, incentive tuning)
-      - Unclear legal responsibility (who removes illegal content from a permanent storage network?)
 3. Token economics are both an enabler and a source of fragility
-    - Filecoin’s miner economics, Arweave’s “unfunded liabilities”, TRAC staking, GRT curation, DATA bounties, OCEAN/NEVERMINED tokens – all make these systems possible, but also expose them to volatility, governance fights, and sometimes misaligned incentives
+    - Filecoin’s miner economics, Arweave’s “unfunded liabilities”, TRAC staking, GRT curation, DATA bounties, OCEAN tokens: all make these systems possible, but also expose them to volatility, governance fights, and sometimes misaligned incentives
 4. Interoperability with mainstream stacks is key
     - Projects that ship good SDKs, GraphQL/SQL interfaces, and clean cloud integrations (e.g., The Graph’s GraphQL, AnyLog’s SQL, Ceramic’s GraphQL via ComposeDB) have an advantage over those that expect devs to work directly with low-level protocols